| WISH WE HAD MORE TRIALS

 pain.
 This is so wrong.

-much glory in these frames.
-Without new bodies, we couldn’t bear the
+glory in these frames.
+Without new bodies, we couldn’t bear the glory

-glory ahead.
-It would be like asking a light bulb filament to
+ahead.
+It would be like asking a light bulb filament to channel a

-is hard to understand now, in the heat of battle.
-But one day soon,
+hard to understand now, in the heat of battle.
+But one day soon, when

-when you feel the glory, you are going to thank God for every tear.
+you feel the glory, you are going to thank God for every tear.
+You are

-You are going to thank God for every minute of every trial you were
+going to thank God for every minute of every trial you were ever called

-ever called upon to endure.
+upon to endure.
 And then you’re going to say, "Oh, God.
+So this

 |